docker/docs/ee/dtr/admin/configure/deploy-caches/simple-kube.md

 ### Create the DTR Cache certificates

 The DTR cache will be deployed with a TLS endpoint.
 For this you will need to generate a TLS ceritificate and key from a certificate authority.
-Depending on how you would like to expose the DTR Cache it will change the SANs required for this certificate.
+The way you expose the DTR Cache will change the SANs required for this certificate.

 For example: